What Is a Gift Affidavit?

 Step 3 – Describe the Gift

-Describe the gift details.
+Describe the item you’re giving as a gift.
 For example, if you’re gifting a car, you should provide the vehicle’s:

 - Make